mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/HNC_CDCSA.md

 ## Description

-A SAC is used by the Army to support readiness of families by reducing the conflict between military mission workforce requirements and parental responsibilities.
-SAC facilities covered in this standard were developed to support the needs of children 6 - 10 years of age.
-A SAC provides before-school and after-school care during the duty day, summer, school-out days, and holidays.
+A CDCSA is used by the Army to support readiness of families by reducing the conflict between military mission workforce requirements and parental responsibilities.
+CDCSA facilities covered in this standard were developed to support the needs of children 6 - 10 years of age.
+A CDCSA provides before-school and after-school care during the duty day, summer, school-out days, and holidays.
 Services are generally provided on a regularly scheduled daily basis for before-school and after-school care, as well as on a full-day basis during the summer, school-out days, and holidays.
-The Army Standards for SAC are based on Army Baseline Standards and Department of Defense requirements for certification.
+The Army Standards for CDCSA are based on Army Baseline Standards and Department of Defense requirements for certification.

 ## Variations